 Richard Brown, Choir member

 We usually perform about twelve concerts a year and take part in various competitions.
 In 2015 we were successful in gaining first prize in the male voice section at three festivals.
 These were at Mrs. Sunderland, Eskdale and Biddulph.
 The annual Christmas concert with Black Dyke Band, unbroken since 1967, is a highlight for the choir and its supporters.
-The choir performs concerts for many good causes, raising funds for the Alzheimer's Society, Wakefield Hospice, The League of Friends for Pinderfields Hospital and Yorkshire Cancer Research.
+The choir performs concerts for many good causes, raising funds for the Yorkshire Air Ambulance, Alzheimer's Society, Wakefield Hospice, The League of Friends for Pinderfields Hospital and Yorkshire Cancer Research.
 It has encouraged youth choirs, having enjoyed singing with the Yorkshire Youth Choir and The Halifax Young Singers and has developed concerts with local school choirs.

 We have a broad repertoire covering traditional male voice pieces, classic and operatic, songs from the shows and popular music.

 Musical Director: Jane Hobson